 When there is more than one work by the same author(s) with the same publication date, list them as "a" and "b."
 These entries are alphabetized by title.

 de León, Nephtalí.
 1972a.
 Chicanos: Our Background and Our Pride.
-Lubbock, TX: Trucha.

---.
+Trucha. de León, Nephtalí.
 1972b.
 Five Plays.
-Denver: Totinem Books.
+Totinem Books.

 Books: General